TBxy/gae-angular-material-init/README.md

-#GAE Angular Material Starter
+#GAE Angular Material Init
 #####Easiest way to start Google App Engine Angular Material project on Earth & Mars!
+This project is a fork of [gae-angular-material-starter], but with updated libraries and features.
-As a base for this I've used starter projects [gae-init] and [MEANJS], so big thanks to them!
+As a base for [gae-angular-material-starter] are [gae-init] and [MEANJS] used.
+Big thanks to all the previous projects!

 This full stack uses following technologies:
 * Google App Engine